SanSalmonI/VGPengine/README.md

 ### 🎯 Everything Working Together
 Below is a full integration demo—**primitives + debug UI + input + render loop**—all happily co-existing.
-If it renders here, it’s ready for you to extend with your own meshes, shaders, and gameplay logic.
+If it renders here, it’s ready for you to extend with your own meshes and shadersc.

 ![Combined scene showing primitives and debug UI running simultaneously](GitResources/EverythingTogether.png)